Johnrev16/Evo-Scheduling/README.md

 # PRE-PRE-STEPS

-IF YOU DO NOT HAVE JAVA INSTALLED, use this link to download the most recent JDK version on your compatible device: [https://www.oracle.com/java/technologies/downloads/]
+IF YOU DO NOT HAVE JAVA INSTALLED, use this link to download the most recent JDK version on your compatible device Windows/MacOs x64 installer or x64 DMG Installer: [https://www.oracle.com/java/technologies/downloads/]

 1. Open your Terminal, and type in "javac -version" and press Enter.
 If your version is not 18.0 or above, then please proceed to Step 2.